WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 As you may have conclude from the Discussion exercise above, the variables declared inside a thread are accessible only by the thread, while those variables declared in the main thread are accessible to all threads.

-Another, and one of the most useful ways to start concurrent/parallel tasks in Chapel, is the `coforall` loop.
+Another, and one of the most useful ways to start concurrent/parallel threads in Chapel, is the `coforall` loop.
 This is a combination of the for-loop and the `cobegin`statements.
 The general syntax is:

 ```chpl